CSS-Electronics/api-examples/README.md

 ## Requirements
 - The scripts are tested using Python 3.7
 - Most scripts are designed for Windows, but can easily be modified for Linux
+- The MDF scripts are tested with `asammdf 5.19.3` and `numpy 1.18.4`

 ---